PMET-public/module-datainstall-graphql/README.md

   		}
 	}

+**customerExport**: Use to create the `customers.json` file.
+Creates the same data set as a native customer export.
+At this time, the only filter that is supported is a comma delimited list of email addresses.

+	query{
+		customerExport(email:"me@example.com") {
+			data
+		}
+	}

+**customerAddressExport**: Use to create the `customer_addresses.json` file.
+Creates the same data set as a native customer address export.
+At this time no filters are supported.

+	query{
+		customerAddressExport{
+			data
+		}
+	}

 **customerGroups**: Use to create the `customer_groups.json` file.
 Include the group names or Ids you want to include in the export.

 	query{